s-nakaoka/choreonoid-doc/en/agxdynamics/install/install-agxplugin.rst

 | AGX Dynamics plugin is included in the Choreonoid source code.
 | Set the following cmake option **ON** before building Choreonoid.
-| You can check the description of building Choreonoid at ref: `build-ubuntu-cmake`.
+| You can check the description of building Choreonoid at :ref:`build-ubuntu-cmake`.

 * **BUILD_AGX_DYNAMICS_PLUGIN**      : AGXDynamicsPlugin - Enable rigid body simulation with AGX Dynamics
 * **BUILD_AGX_BODYEXTENSION_PLUGIN** : AGXBodyExtensionPlugin - Including dedicated models such as wire, breakable joint, etc. Only works with AGXDynamicsPlugin.